-S specifies the class this ITEM belongs to.

-(Optional) Icon.
-If not specified, the default one as defined in t the players' skin will be used.
-CITY ((Optional) Has got sense only for those objects capable of (cointaining other objects.
-If not specified, defaults to 5 units. • See also 2.11.2 - CAPACITY and VOLUME attributes.
-ME ((Optional) Represents the size of the object, expressed in 1 units.
+specifies the class this ITEM belongs to.
+ICON (Optional) Icon.
+If not specified, the default one as defined in the players' skin will be used.
+CAPACITY (Optional) Has got sense only for those objects capable of cointaining other objects.
+If not specified, defaults to 5 units.
+See also 2.12.2 - CAPACITY and VOLUME attributes.
+VOLUME (Optional) Represents the size of the object, expressed in units .
 Defaults to 1.
-You may want to give bigger volumes to 1 pigger objects.
-See also 2.11.2 - CAPACITY and VOLUME (attributes. ((Optional) Specifies a SHOW type.
+You may want to give bigger volumes to bigger objects.
+See also 2.12.2 - CAPACITY and VOLUME attributes.
+SHOW (Optional) Specifies a SHOW type.
 OFFSCREEN is the default.
-See section about SHOW types for details. Ξ ((Optional) one or more IMAGE definitions which specify the j mages associated to the room itself. ] Definition of such tag is given in section 2.10 - IMAGE PanelId ((Optional) Specifies a control panel to be used inside the j item (mostly used in VEHICLEs).
-If omitted, the world's default panel is used.
-IMAGE ((Optional) Definition of an IMAGE of the ITEM internal.
-F This is used for big ITEMs which can contain players ((typically VEHICLEs).
-Don't forget to specify INER ] MAGE's width and height.
-IMAGE ((Optional) Definition of an IMAGE for the zoomed ITEM.
-F This is used when the is looked at.
-Corresponds to the 5 zoomImage property and it is never used for scene rendering, 1 out just for zoom view.
-ME ME A B C C C C C C C C C C C C See also 2.11.2 - CAPACITY and VOLUME attributes.
-(Optional) Represents the size of the object, expressed in units.
-Defaults to 1.
-You may want to give bigger volume bigger objects.
-See also 2.11.2 - CAPACITY and VOLUME attributes.
-(Optional) Specifies a SHOW type.
-OFFSCREEN is the default.
 See section about SHOW types for details.
-(Optional) one or more IMAGE definitions which specify images associated to the room itself.
-(Optional) Specifies a control panel to be used inside the item (mostly used in VEHICLEs).
+IMAGE (Optional) one or more IMAGE definitions which specify the images associated to the room itself.
+Definition of such tag is given in section 2.10 - IMAGE PANEL PanelId (Optional) Specifies a control panel to be used inside the item (mostly used in VEHICLEs).
 If omitted, the world's default panel is used.
-(Optional) Definition of an IMAGE of the ITEM internal This is used for big ITEMs which can contain players (typically VEHICLEs).
+INNER IMAGE (Optional) Definition of an IMAGE of the ITEM internal.
+This is used for big ITEMs which can contain players (typically VEHICLEs).
 Don't forget to specify INER IMAGE's width and height.
-(Optional) Definition of an IMAGE for the zoomed ITEM This is used when the is looked at.
-Corresponds to the zoomImage property and it is never used for scene render a simple item
+ZOOMIMAGE (Optional) Definition of an IMAGE for the zoomed ITEM.
+This is used when the is looked at.
+Corresponds to the zoomImage property and it is never used for scene rendering, but just for zoom view.